kgryte/json-book-specification/README.md

 json-book-specification
 ================

 The project: create a BookJSON specification.
 Several specifications have arisen which impose schema atop of JSON.
-Examples include GeoJSON and TopoJSON for geographic data and BibJSON for bibliographic data.
+Examples include <a href="http://geojson.org/" target="_blank">GeoJSON</a> and <a href="https://github.com/mbostock/topojson" target="_blank">TopoJSON</a> for geographic data and <a href="http://www.bibjson.org/" target="_blank">BibJSON</a> for bibliographic data.
 This projects seeks to create a schema for book data.

 ---